Mithul-varshan/Gradient-Descent_Machine-Learning-2D-3D/readme.md

 Matplotlib

-Install dependencies using pip:
+Install dependencies using:

 bash
 Copy code
 pip install numpy matplotlib
 Usage
-Run the scripts to see the gradient descent in action:
+Run the scripts to see gradient descent in action:

 bash
 Copy code
-python gradient_descent_1d.py
 python gradient_descent_2d.py
+python gradient_descent_3d.py
-Watch as the point moves iteratively toward the function's minimum.
+Watch as the point iteratively moves toward the function’s minimum.

 Learning Goals
 By studying and running this project, you will:

 Understand the concept of gradient descent.

-Learn how to calculate derivatives and gradients.
+Learn how to compute derivatives and gradients.

-Visualize optimization in 1D and 2D spaces.
+Visualize optimization in 2D and 3D spaces.

 Build a foundation for more advanced machine learning optimization techniques.